minizzang/ID311-MyOwnDiary/README.md

 </div>

-> Profile 😜
+### 2) Profile

 <div style="display: flex;">
     <img src="./src/assets//readme/Profile-demo.png" alt="profile" height="300" style="padding: 10px;"/>
     <div style="padding: 10px">
         <p>After you sign in, you can see your profile.
 Your name will be set to the default name your account has.
 The image and introduction will have the default value we provide.
-You can edit the profile anytime you want by clicking the ✏️ Pencil Emoji ✏️.</p>
+You can edit the profile anytime you want by clicking the <i>✏️Pencil Emoji✏️</i>.</p>
         <p> Also, there is a calendar below the profile.
 You can check the date of today here.
 Next in the <code>Diary</code> and <code>Todo</code>, you are going to use this calendar a lot.
 Please stay tuned! </p>
     </div>
 </div>

-> Diary 📒
+### 3) Diary

 <div style="display: flex;">
     <img src="./src/assets//readme/Diary-demo.png" alt="diary" height="300" style="padding: 10px;"/>